Svanik/Diabetes-Neural-Network/README.md

 <p align="center">cost = f(coefficient) or cost = evaluate(f(coefficient))</p><br />

 The derivative of the cost is then calculated.
 Derivative refers to the slope of the function at a given point.
-The reason the slope is import is so that we know the direction (sign +/-) to move the coefficient values in order to get a lower cost on the next iteration.
+The reason the slope is important is to find the direction (sign +/-) to move the coefficient values in order to get a lower cost on the next iteration.
 Iterations are also known as epochs.<br />

 <p align="center">delta = derivative(cost)</p><br />